 Let’s keep that number, $27 per 1000 visitors because if I multiply that by 10, that’s going to be $270 which is what I made for 10,000 visitors, so about $27 per 1000 visitors.

 How Do the Earnings Compare?

 How does that compare to other sites?
 Well, let’s look at Own The Yard real quick.
 For Own The Yard, it also primarily gets money through the two same sources, through Ezoic ads and Amazon Associates.

 It’s had just over 13,000 sessions over the last seven days, 13,096 visitors.
 You can see that it’s making way more per visitor.
 If I do that math, $295 from display ads, $467 from Amazon, that’s $762.
-If I do that math, $762, I get just over five cents, which if I multiply that by a thousand, $58.18 cents.
+Finishing off the math using division I get just over five cents per visitor, which if I multiply that by a thousand, $58.18 cents.

 Again, a lot of that has to do with traffic sources.
-Most of the traffic coming in Own The Yard is through Google Search.
+Most of the website traffic coming in Own The Yard is organic through Google Search.
 People are searching.

-I can also say that some sites earn even more than that, nichepursuits.com.
-I won’t go through all the calculations, but I will just say on a per visitor basis, it makes even more than Own The Yard.
 That gives you a framework where to look at your site.
 I think the mom blog is a little bit on the low side, but you now know how much money a site getting 10,000 visitors a day could make.
-Hopefully, that gives you a little bit of motivation.
-It gives you a little bit of knowledge to know what is reality, what you should look to, and what you could expect if your site started getting 10,000 visitors a day.

 If you enjoyed this podcast episode, I would be absolutely thrilled and honored if you left a rating or review on iTunes.
 I’m really redoubling my efforts here to revamp the Niche Pursuits Podcast to make it better than ever.